arbyazra123/sumobot-screening/tasks/3_definitions/README.md

 6. Define a hidden-winner each simultaneous action.
 To know, compare the players that closer to the border of arena?
 7. Distance between the players
 8. Position / distance the players until they fall (outside of the arena)
-9. Duration of the game elapsed (if there's another level)
+9. Duration of the game elapsed

 Let's categorize with three rules: